tiran/pki-vagans/README.md

 Install custom RPMs
 -------------------

-Copy or symlink files or directories with RPMs into pki/rpms.
+Copy or symlink files or directories with RPMs into pki/rpms or ipa/rpms and set custom_rpms to True.
 The Ansible playbook will pick up all RPMs (even in symlinked and nested directory structures) and install them.

 When something fails
 --------------------